-Temporary Cover Enhancements for charities and not-for-profit organisations (January 2021)
+Temporary Cover Enhancements for charities and not-for-profit organisations - January 2021 (now extended)

 - There will be no additional premiums for these enhancements;